The Amazing Race 10: Reception

-Critical response

 The Amazing Race 10 received mixed reviews.
 Linda Holmes of Television Without Pity was critical of this season's boot order, but said, "So was the season disappointing?
 It was not."
 Eric Goldman of IGN called it a solid season.
 Heather Havrilesky of Salon wrote that "after so much shared struggle and heartbreak, we find that we can hardly remember a single detail from our time with these strangers."
 In 2016, this season was ranked 14th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 In 2021, Val Barone of TheThings ranked this season as the show's 5th best season.
+In 2024, Rhenn Taguiam of Game Rant ranked this season tenth.